-- 1. No fencer may be made to take part, against his will, in an advertising contract, even one in which there is an exclusivity clause. - No fencer may be omitted from selection or from a sporting activity solely because he does not wish to take part in any advertising activity. - 3.
-A fencer may be refused a share in a grant (for travel, maintenance, equipment, etc.) which is financed by an advertising contract to which he does not wish to be party. - 4.
-A fencer who has been selected may not refuse to wear and use uniform or equipment as laid down by his national federation for the whole of a national team for a particular competition.
+- 1. No fencer may be made to take part, against his will, in an advertising contract, even one in which there is an exclusivity clause. - 2.
+No fencer may be omitted from selection or from a sporting activity solely because he does not wish to take part in any advertising activity. - 3.
+A fencer may be refused a share in a grant (for travel, maintenance, equipment, etc.) which is financed by an advertising contract to which he does not wish to be party.

+4. A fencer who has been selected may not refuse to wear and use uniform equipment specified by his Federation for the whole of the national team at any competition.